joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

     * Release notes URI
 12. ![](/uploads/create-a-vm-application-definition-metadata-microsoft-azure.png)
 13. Click **Review + create**
-14. Verify your configuration and select **Create**
+14. Verify your Configuration and select **Create**

 #### Create Application version

-Now that we have the application definition setup, it's time to now set up the version and upload our binary file.+
+Now that we have the application definition setup, it's time to set up the version and upload our binary file.+

  1. Open the [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal")
  2. Navigate to '**All Resources'**